hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [16:00:31](#ZL8LO2wEt19u1ciZxTlhvmyAZeVFghiMjyalQCVVH_M) <luce80>:
 The fix is a kind of a "documentation" fix.
 The idea was to "intercept" the click and "dispatch" the action based on the clicked button, and/or something similar to the buttons of a scroller which can have an action block.
 In the example there is only one offset which is enough if the `base` is changed with a `panel`.
-I could ask you what is a D2D surface but I think that would be too much Ì†ΩÌ∏â
+I could ask you what is a D2D surface but I think that would be too much üòâ

 [16:04:56](#HqZLZyAa6vtFmlG-XOD8yXktV6gARTf2WDlBrss0UeY) <hiiamboris (NOT THIS ONE)>:
 Direct2D is a hardware-accelerated vector rendering technology, which has nothing to do with the native GUI widgets coming since pre-Windows-95.
 You can draw native widgets *over* it, but not *inside* (by the means of) D2D surface.